 - The Comically Serious: Nasuno remains parsimonious and deadpan regardless of the craziness that she is part of.

 - Compressed Adaptation: Played with.
 Teekyuu has enough gags in a 2-minute episode to fill up a 23-minute episode of any other series.

 - Conversation Cut: A Visual Running Gag of sorts in a series that goes as fast as Teekyu, typically induced by some form of Bread, Eggs, Milk, Squick.
 Within one second, a character will be having a perfectly normal conversation, relayed by still frames of the locations of what they're talking about, (i.e., a day at school), then, all of a sudden, they or another person will completely derail themselves by injecting with a non-sequitur that will transport the group to Mars or back in time.

-- Four-Man Band: While the personalities are flip-flopped, but Yuri will typically be the pervert and Kanae will usually be the Butt Monkey.
+- Four-Man Band: While the personalities are flip-flopped, but Marimo will typically be the pervert and Kanae will usually be the Butt-Monkey.
 Usually.

 - Genre-Busting: It's technically listed as a "sports comedy" and a "slice of life" series.
 While there is at least one or two episodes dedicated to showing the girls playing tennis, more often than not the series will have them travel to alien planets with their extraterrestrial best friend, digging mummies in Egypt, and hunting ghosts.